TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Lower bound (the proof of Theorem )

 Our next lemma claims that the bad event $E_n^{\stheta^\star}$ happens with large probability in abstract game $\stheta^\star$ whenever it happens with large probability in abstract game $0$.
 The reason for this is that the probability of ever receiving nonzero feedback on the bad event is a small value, which in fact can be bounded by $\epsilon$ (the only way to receive nonzero feedback is by playing to the end, hence $\epsilon$ appears).
-Since the number of steps is at most $n$ (bad events are defined for interactions of length at most $n$), the probability, going from that of under $\stheta^\star$ to game $0$ drops by at most $(1-\epsilon)^n$, which is lower bounded by an absolute constant because $n$ is chosen to be not too large compared to $1/\epsilon$.
+From here it will follow that since the number of steps is at most $n$ (bad events are defined for interactions of length at most $n$), the probability of $E_n^{\stheta^\star}$ in game $\stheta^\star$ is at least the probability of this event in game $0$ times $(1-\epsilon)^n$, and the latter is lower bounded by an absolute constant because $n$ is chosen to be not too large compared to $1/\epsilon$.

 \begin{lemma} Take $n$ as defined in Eq.~\ref{eq:n-def}.
 Then, for any abstract planner $\aplan$ and for any $\stheta^\star \in W$,

 \end{lemma} \begin{proof} We prove that

 Since by its choice, $n$ satisfies $n\le \left(\frac1\epsilon-1\right)/7.5$, or, equivalently, $1-\epsilon \ge 1- \frac{1}{1+7.5 n}$, it follows that